 Growing pains often strike in the late afternoon or early evening and disappear by morning.
 Sometimes the pain awakens a child in the middle of the night.

-Consult your child's doctor if you're concerned about your child's leg pain or the pain is:
+Consult your child's care provider if you're concerned about your child's leg pain or the pain is:

 - Still present in the morning

-- Severe enough to interfere with your child's normal activities
+- Severe enough to interfere with your child's usual activities

 - Located in the joints